How do I know whether my students read the content I assigned?

 3. Select Page from Add drop-down menu.

 4. If you wish to create a new page, select [ Create Page ] then name the document in the Page Name box.
-Note: If you are going to want to track usage, provide a descriptive name to make it easier to identify it in the analytic reports.
+Note: If you want to track usage, provide a descriptive name to make identifying it in the analytic reports easier.

 5. Determine any desired level of indentation within the Modules tool.